March, 2018: Added comments on “seaworthiness,” “seakindliness,” “hull balance”

-Generally, a rounded-bilge boat is superior to a Vee-hull or flat bottomed boat for use in any significant seas.
-A rounded-bilge boat is physically and mechanically stronger than other hull forms.
-Rounded-bilge hulls have longer roll periods while exhibiting less snap than other hulls in rough seas.
-Boats with rounded hulls (displacement hulls) will role farther from side-to-side, but will do so with less sharp and uncomfortable accelerations and decelerations.
-Boats with hard chines will have good stability at berth and in calm seastates, but their roll motion in bigger seas is often very snappy and uncomfortable.
+Generally, a rounded-bilge boat is superior to a Vee-hull or flat-bottomed hull for use in any significant seas.
+A rounded-bilge hull (displacement hull) is physically and mechanically stronger than other hull forms.
+Rounded-bilge hulls have longer roll periods while exhibiting less snap than other hull shapes in rough seas.
+Boats with rounded hulls will role farther from side-to-side, but will do so with less sharp and uncomfortable accelerations and decelerations.
+Boats with “square” underbodies (hard chines; semi-displacement) will have good stability at berth and in calm seastates, but their roll motion in bigger seas is often very snappy and uncomfortable.
 Most people find rolling motions more uncomfortable than pitching motions.

-All boats of all hull designs will have a characteristic roll-moment.
+All boats of all hull designs will have a characteristic “roll-moment.”
 The sails of a sailboat will dampen rolling motion, but there is no practical equivalent on power boats except for mechanical stabilization.
-Most stabilizers are large, heavy, energy-consuming mechanical equipment found on large power boats.
+Stabilizers are large, heavy, energy-consuming mechanical devices generally suitable to larger power boats.
 They require substantial periodic maintenance.
 There is a passive form of stabilization called “Anti-Roll Tanks.”
 ARTs contain water, which moves from side-to-side out-of-phase with the roll motion of the boat.
-ARTs help boats while underway, but also while the boat is anchored and experiencing beam rolling waves (such as when a boat turns when at anchor with respect to oncoming seas when tides reverse).
+ARTs help boats while underway, but also while the boat is anchored and experiencing beam rolling waves (such as when a boat turns when at anchor with respect to oncoming seas as tides reverse).
 ARTs require very extensive naval architecture design engineering to perform properly, and are not often found on smaller boats (less than 50 feet).
 Everything about a boat is a compromise.

 Hull balance (also called “Weather Helm”) has to do with the way the boat steers in seas.
 This is a critically important characteristic of the boat in following seas.
 Following seas can be surprisingly and deceptively strong around ocean inlets and in swift following currents.
 Keels found on displacement and semi-displacement power boats add greatly to tracking stability.
 A boat with poor hull balance is exhausting to steer manually, and can over-power an autopilot.
 Everything about a boat is a compromise.

 Draft – the amount of the hull that extends below the waterline – make a significant difference to seakindliness and hull balance.
 Large, deep keels protect running gear and help the boat maintain steerage in rough seas.
 Shallow-draft boats are disproportionately affected by cross winds and currents (“set” and “drift”), and require more energy in the form of speed to maintain steerage and helm control.